Introductions Are Important

 He stepped forward, extending a bloodstained hand, and smiled with all the warmth of a man who had never regretted a decision in his life.

 "My name is Valentine Fontaine.
-And I believe I'm here to save a boy named Light."
+And I believe I'm here for the friendly tailor next street."

 Valentine Fontaine had a very loose definition of friendship.